Code-Institute-Submissions/SpendWise/README.md

 	*  See expenses - As a site user I can see my expenses that were added so that track my spending
 	*  Add expenses - As a site user I can see my expenses that were added so that I keep track of all expenses
 	*  Update expenses - As a site user I can edit an expense so that I make changes to my expenses
-	*  As a site user I can delete an expense so that I delete an expense that I dont want
+	*  Delete expenses - As a site user I can delete an expense so that I delete an expense that I dont want